Canal de Castilla

+The canal was mostly used between 1850 and 1870 but competition with railways saw its use change to irrigation and for powering mills, in the latter part of the 19th century.
+Navigation ceased in 1959 with the closure of the locks.

-It is protected by a heritage listing, having been declared Bien de interés cultural in 1991.
-Parts of it are still in use, although there are now only limited possibilities for navigation: it irrigates 48 municipalities.
+Parts of the canal are still in use, and although navigation is limited to tourism, the canal is used to irrigate 23,000 hectares in 48 municipalities.
+The canal is now protected by a heritage listing, having been declared Bien de interés cultural in 1991.

 History

-The canal was planned by the Marques de la Ensenada during Fernando VI's reign.
+The canal was planned by the Marques de la Ensenada during Fernando VI's reign in the late 18th century.
 Its purpose was to boost trade by allowing Tierra de Campos' wheat grain production to be transported from Castile to the northern harbour of Santander and to other markets from there; vice versa, the canal was also meant to facilitate the inflow of products from the Spanish colonies into Castile.

-The Spanish War of Independence, budgetary constraints and the difficult passage of the Cantabrian Mountains hampered and eventually reduced the initial plan of a 400 km so the canal never reached the Bay of Biscay as initially planned.
-Overall, its construction took almost 100 years (from 1753 to 1849) and was eventually halted when railroads were built in northern Spain in the nineteenth century, superseding the project.
+The Spanish War of Independence, budgetary constraints and the difficult passage through the Cantabrian Mountains hampered and eventually reduced the initial plan of a 400 km canal, so the canal never reached the Bay of Biscay as initially planned.
+Overall, its construction took almost 100 years (from 1753 to 1849) and was eventually halted when railroads were built in northern Spain in the nineteenth century, making the project redundant.

 The canal was most used during the 1850-1870 period, when up to 400 barges plied the canal towed by beasts of burden.
 Later on, the canal evolved into the spine of a huge irrigation system due to its relative inefficiency and slowliness vs. railfreight as a means of transport.
 The locks on the canal were decommissioned in the twentieth century.